×

 • pause

-Creating Reusable Angular Components
+Creating Angular Reusable Components

-What are Reusable Components?
+What are Angular Reusable Components?

 Angular was designed to advance code reusability.
-Reusable components are those react components that can be used multiple times in your application.
+Angular Reusable components are those react components that can be used multiple times in your application.
 As a result, they need to be generic enough so that it’s free from complex business logic.

 One of the ways is to pass inputs and specified data to the component to render and configure the component.